 The following excerpt is a foreword from The History of Ste.
 Anne's Country Inn and Spa written by Patricia Sullivan.
 It was published in 2001.
 Much has happened since then that has not been written about, but we receive many requests in regards to the history of the building from our guests.
 As the book is currently out of circulation, we thought we would make it available on the internet.
-Below the forward are pdf downloads of portions of the book, separated by each family that owned the building.
-Please feel free to download and enjoy.
+The menu on the left side is separated by each family that owned the building.
+Please feel free to read and enjoy.
 If you feel the need to publish this elsewhere, please contact email@example.com for permission.

 Forward by Patricia Sullivan